Scopa: Cards

-Gameplay
+Rules

 All players arrange themselves around the playing surface.
 If playing in teams, team members should be opposite each other.
 One player is chosen to be the dealer.

 Each player receives three cards.
 The dealer deals them out one card at a time, in a counter-clockwise direction, beginning with the player to their right.
 During this deal, the dealer will also place four cards face up on the table.
 A table card may be dealt before the deal begins, immediately after dealing a card to themselves but before dealing to the next player, or after dealing all players all three cards.

 As it is impossible to sweep in a game where the initial table cards include three or four kings, such a deal is considered invalid.
 The cards are re-shuffled, and the dealer deals again.